Benjovengo/SmartLuxury/docs/TechnicalDoc.md

 ##### Notes

-- If the provided productId does not match any existing product, the function will return null.
+- If the provided productId does not match any existing product, the function will return `null`.
 - It's important to be aware that the function returns an object with the product details, so the developer should handle it.